Terms & Conditions for working with Lucy Patel Nutrition

 Health information including your previous medical history, dietary, lifestyle, supplement and medicine details, biochemical test results, clinic notes and health improvement plans

 We use this information in order to provide you with direct healthcare.
 This means that the legal basis of our holding your personal data is for legitimate interest.

 Following completion of your healthcare we retain your personal data for the period defined by our professional association BANT and registrant body, CNHC.
 This enables us to process any complaint you may make.
 In this case the legal basis of our holding your personal data is for contract administration.

 We may obtain sensitive medical information in the form of test results from biochemical testing companies.
 We use this information in order to provide you with direct healthcare.
 This means that the legal basis of our holding your personal data is for legitimate interest.

 We may obtain sensitive information from other healthcare providers.
 The provision of this information is subject to you giving us your express consent.
 If we do not receive this consent from you, we will not be able to coordinate your healthcare with that provided by other providers which means the healthcare provided by us may be less effective.

-We act as a data controller for use of your personal data to provide direct healthcare.
+We act as a data controller for use of your personal data to provide direct healthcare or other services.
 We also act as a controller and processor in regard to the processing of your data from third parties such as testing companies and other healthcare providers.
 We act as a data controller and processor in regard to the processing of credit card and online payments.